cooervo/kubernetes-examples/README.md

 - ArgoCD
     - argoCD manual sync to verify diff
     - argocd + kuztomize
+    - argocd + waves (a good candidate is istio)
     - argocd + custom project
     - argocd + AppSet
     - argocd and secrets

 - Add Prometheus + grafana
 - Add NewRelic
+- Kyverno
+    - no latest
+    - only specific registry
+    - should contain env label
+    - no service should be NodePort only allowed for IngressGateway